A much married Reena was having an affair with a friend’s husband.

 Reena felt bad for him even as she masked the fact that those were her primary interests too.
-In fact she had transformed her wardrobe from track-pants and t-shirt – her favoured outfit – to frilly and fancy dresses which he seemed to prefer.
+In fact, she had transformed her wardrobe from track-pants and a t-shirt – her favored outfit – to frilly and fancy dresses which he seemed to prefer.

 He swore to me they had stopped having sex!
 If he had been around she would have slapped him.